Scientific name: Rosmarinus officinalis

 Rosemary’s nomenclature, Rosmarinus, means “dew of the sea”, perhaps because it is often found growing near the oceans.
 The common name is derived from an association with the Virgin Mary.
 It’s said that on the family’s flight to Egypt, a rosemary bush sheltered and protected the family.
 When Mary laid her cloak upon the bush the white flowers turned blue and thus became the “rose of Mary”.

 Most of you will probably identify this herb by its smell and taste: aromatic and spicy.
-Rosemary tends to be warming and drying and is often used for cold conditions.
+Rosemary tends to be warming, drying and stimulating.
+It is often used for cold and stagnant conditions.

 As the herb of remembrance, Rosemary has been used to increase memory and brain power by scholars for thousands of years.
 Students can keep a fresh sprig of this herb to smell while they study and again if they are taking a test.